-Scalia Law, ranked by US News and World Report as having the 4th best part-time program in the nation, began offering the Flex-JD Program in Fall 2021.
+Scalia Law, ranked by U.S. News and World Report as having the 4th best part-time program in the nation (ranked 1st among part-time public-law programs), began offering the Flex-JD Program in Fall 2021.
 Envisioned for working professionals and reflecting how higher education has adapted to the COVID-19 pandemic, Flex-JD is a part-time program, combining remote, hybrid and in-person learning options to ensure maximum flexibility for students.
 Those who enroll in this program can expect to earn their Juris Doctor degree in four years, and will benefit from increased scheduling customization and lessened commute time to the Law School’s campus in Arlington VA.

 - For the first two years, students only need to attend at least two nights on campus a week.

 - Required classes have been shifted to spread out the credit load across the first two years.

 - During the third and fourth years, Flex-JD students may continue to come to campus as few as two nights weekly, while hybrid, online, winter and summer terms will provide students with maximum scheduling flexibility.

 - Elective courses are available in multiple formats, day and night.
 Note that students who decide to concentrate in a specific subject area may limit their scheduling flexibility by doing so.

 - Quality: Our part-time program is ranked #4 in the country by U.S. News and World Reports.

 - Flexibility: By limiting the need to be on campus and having remote and hybrid learning options available to them, Flex-JD students have more flexibility with their schedule.